Convert SIX to DCX

 The DCX file extension, standing for ZSoft Multi-page Paintbrush Image, is a raster image format developed by ZSoft Corporation.
 It is primarily used for creating multi-page digital fax files, containing a sequence of PCX images.
 Each DCX file begins with a small header identifying the file, followed by multiple embedded PCX files.
 This format was widely adopted in early digital faxing and document imaging applications due to its ability to handle multiple pages within a single file.

-Check the file preview quickly and use SIX to DCX tools if you need to change the conversion settings.
+Check the preview and configure SIX to DCX tools before proceeding.